mobilecoinofficial/full-service/API.md

 ### Transaction Receipts

 Senders can optionally provide `receiver_receipts` to the recipient of a transaction.
-This has more information than the proof (it contains the proof), and can be used by the receiver to poll for the status of the transaction.
+This has more information than the confirmation proof (it contains the confirmation proof), and can be used by the receiver to poll for the status of the transaction.

 #### Check Receiver Receipt Status